cbirdlab/radBARCODER/README.md

 * `radBARCODER mkMETAGENO`: make a concensus or metagenome from several individual genomes

-* `radBARCODER fltrGENOSITES`: remove missing data from sites and genomes
+* `radBARCODER fltrGENOSITES`: remove genomes with too much missing data and remaining sites with any missing data

 ---